-We have seen that districting and, more specifically, redistricting is not a major factor in the increase in polarization.
+We have seen that districting and, more specifically, redistricting are not major factors in the increase in polarization.
 The centers of the two major parties have drifted further apart as a result of other forces.
-On the other hand, it does appear that districting, abetted by the increased Republican hold on state legislatures has not only protected incumbents but led to an increased Republican majority.
+On the other hand, it does appear that districting, abetted by the increased Republican hold on state legislatures, not only protected incumbents but also led to an increased Republican majority.
 This claim is supported by redoing our simulations for the 108th Congress.

 To study competition and Republican shares, it sufficed to analyze only the p(z) part of our simulations.
 Simulated districts for which p(z) was in the interval [0.4, 0.6] were deemed competitive.
-For each simulated district, as in the polarization simulations, a binomial random draw using p(z) was used to determine whether the Republicans won the district.
+For each simulated district, as in the polarization simulations, a binomial